HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Swiss Cheese Plant in a room corner near a open doorway

-The Infamous Monstera Deliciosa will eventually become enormous - Photo by FarOutFlora
+The Infamous Monstera deliciosa will eventually become enormous - Photo by FarOutFlora

 The only negative is that they can be untidy.
 Give them a moss pole or support, and they'll grow upward for sure, but they also have the habit of sprawling and spreading outward, taking up a large amount of space in your room.